How to protect your property from fraud

 - Register a restriction against the Property.

-As a further measure, where you will not be living at the property, it is possible to register a restriction against the property, which aims to prevent forgery.
-It requires that a conveyancer must certify that they are satisfied that the person transferring or mortgaging the property in the future is the same person as the owner.
+As a further measure, where you will not be living at the property, it is possible to register a restriction against the property.
+This aims to prevent forgery and requires a solicitor or conveyancer to certify they are satisfied that the person transferring or mortgaging the property in the future is the same person as the owner.
+This can be completed either at the time of purchase or retrospectively.

 - Apply for first registration.

-If your property is unregistered, it is particularly vulnerable and I would, therefore, suggest submitting an application for voluntary first registration.
+If your property is unregistered, then it is particularly vulnerable and would, therefore, suggest applying for Voluntary First Registration.
 This may also save time and complications when you eventually come to sell the property.

 For further information about applying for first registration or any of the matters referred to above please contact the Conveyancing team.